Fellowship Eligibility and Requirements

-Partial or Full scholarship will be considered for students that apply by their respective program deadline or by March 10, 2021.
+Partial or Full scholarship will be considered for students who apply by their respective program deadline or by March 10, 2021.
 Special consideration during the application process will be given to:

 - students declared under the Social Entrepreneurship & Innovation Minor

 - First Year, Sophomore, or Junior undergraduate students

 - Submit a bi-weekly update during the internship, as well as a final report to the Pulte Institute at the conclusion of the internship.
 The final report must contain details about all project-related activities carried out during the internship period, as well as personal refelctions of the experience.
 A template for both reports is provided to each intern in advance of their departure.
 The final report is due no later the two months after the completion of the internship.